 - Officially named U.S. Ski Team A, B, C and D athletes are 'internationally licensed' and have protected status in all international competitions, they can race whenever and wherever they want.
-No athlete ranked higher than 1,000 may replace an athlete ranked under 350 in the event being contested. - Athletes must be alpine competitor members in good standing. - Athletes must be FIS inscribed and appear on the valid FIS list during the period of selection and competition. - Athletes must have a FIS world rank better than 350 on the current FIS list in any event to be eligible, unless participating in a U.S. Ski & Snowboard regionally or nationally sanctioned trip. - USA athletes who reside in a foreign country, or who are attending school in a foreign country, are exempt from this regulation. - First year age eligible athletes (Year of Birth 2004) are not allowed to participate in Southern Hemisphere competitions. - Entries for Olympic Winter Games, World Ski Championships, World Junior Ski Championships, World University Games, World Cup, Europa Cup and World Junior Championships are managed by the U.S. Ski Team and are exempt from these procedures.
+No athlete ranked higher than 1,000 may replace an athlete ranked under 350 in the event being contested. - Athletes must be alpine competitor members in good standing. - Athletes must be FIS inscribed and appear on the valid FIS list during the period of selection and competition. - First year age eligible athletes (Year of Birth 2005) are not allowed to participate in Southern Hemisphere competitions. - Entries for Olympic Winter Games, World Ski Championships, World Junior Ski Championships, World University Games, World Cup, Europa Cup and World Junior Championships are managed by the U.S. Ski Team and are exempt from these procedures.